 Competitive Traits of Those Who’ve Mastered Their Craft

 Pride and competition are somewhat related traits, as our competitive tendencies are partly fueled by pride.
 They’re also fueled by fear, and the deeper you inquire into what someone else holds value in, the more fearful they will be of losing it.
 This is not a fear which makes a person visibly exhibit it, but rather exists as a simple doubt inside their mind.
 Imagine the person who has come up to your desk at work begins digging a little too deep into what you do.
 Imagine they begin asking for secrets of your trade, and the shortcuts that you’ve discovered for yourself.
 Would you instantly tell them what they want to know with absolute clarity?
 The thought of losing your secrets and shortcuts to a potential competitor should scare you just a little bit if you’re a person who’s driven by competition.
 We can never be too sure about who may pose a potential threat.

 These same feelings will play a factor whenever you inquire into learning from somebody whose skills you respect in a particular domain.
-Be wary of their tendency to make out the steps they take to be harder than they actually are.
+Stayed tuned into some people’s tendency to present the steps they take seem harder than they actually are.
 Always remember the fact that even seemingly complicated concepts are simpler to grasp once you sit down and take your time going through every nuance and crevice.
 Don’t allow yourself to be discouraged from participating and practicing any skill of your choosing because of what you hear.

 Remember the forces that make people over-complicate what they tell you about their work.
 People who you may consider as mentors can be working to hurt you without intending to.
 Their prideful and competitive desires surrounding the work they do can work to complicate their answers, make the steps you need to take seem harder than they actually are, and generally demotivate you from tackling tasks to the best of your ability.